endoflife-date/endoflife.date/products/ruby.md

 > [Ruby](https://www.ruby-lang.org/) is a dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.

 Since Ruby 2.1 a new major version of Ruby has been released every year on December 25th, and EOLed 3 years, 3 months later.
-Another resource that can help is [here](https://endoflife.software/programming-languages/server-side-scripting/ruby).